hph/def/README.md

 def
 ===
-A commandl-line dictionary using Google Dictionary's definitions.
+A commandl-line dictionary using Google Dictionary's definitions and (unofficial) JSON API.

 Setup
 -----